neuefische/wd-flipped-classroom-curriculum/sessions/self-directed-learning/assets/additional-challenges-js-people-in-space.md

     </details>
     &nbsp;

-4. Grab a reference to the newly created element in the script file.
+4. Grab a reference to the `span` element in the script file.
     <details>
     <summary>🙈 Hint</summary>